Have you ever scoured wellness trends hoping to find that magic bullet in a sea of endless possibilities?

 4. Drink water first thing every morning.

 Water is one of the most critical elements of a healthy lifestyle.
-Next to movement, sleep, nourishment, hydration is up there.
-While you’re aware that keeping yourself full of fluids, it’s easy to pay more attention to fluid consumption over-hydrating your body.
+Next to movement, sleep, and nourishment, hydration is one of the top components of health.
+But don’t mistake fluid consumption for hydration.
+Don’t just drink more but learn how to hydrate.

-One of the most influential times to hydrate your body is first thing in the morning.
+The best time to drink is first thing in the morning.
 Yes, even before that cup of coffee.

-Action: Drink 8 ounces of lukewarm water first thing every morning before you eat or drink anything else.
+Action: Drink 8 ounces of lukewarm water every morning before you eat or drink anything else.

 It’s free, simple, and influential.
-Just keep it lukewarm to aid in digestion and absorption.
+Keep it lukewarm to aid in digestion and absorption.
 The further away the water temperature is from your body temperature, the longer it takes to warm it up for absorption.
 Let this be your reminder to drink more fluids.

 5. Cook and prepare foods at home.

 Driving through Starbucks on your way to work may be a comfortable habit that’s hard to give up.
-But, We know that the foods you cook at home, even making your own fancy drinks, are significantly healthier than what you’d buy.
+But, We know that the foods you cook at home, even making a fancy drink, are significantly healthier than what you’d buy.

-I’m not saying this is possible all of the time, but making a habit of eating more foods from home that you cook, can change your health.
+I’m not saying this is always possible, but making a habit of eating more foods from home that you cook can change your health.
 The idea is that you make what you cook delicious and convenient that way, you always have something healthy on hand to eat.

 If you’re struggling with this step, I have your back.